Do I Need an Attorney?

 The Massachusetts Disability Determination Service (DDS) reports that in Fiscal Year 2013, of the 16,182 claims processed for Social Security Disability Insurance (SSDI) and Supplemental Security Income benefits, nearly 70 percent were denied in the initial phase.
 Of the fraction of denials that were reconsidered, 77 percent were again denied.
 Cases that went on to a hearing before an administrative law judge had a 41 percent denial rate.

 Obtaining federal and state disability benefits is not easy.
-At The Law Offices of Jeffrey S. Glassman, our experienced legal team works tirelessly to ensure those who are entitled to benefits have everything necessary to prove it.
+At Jeffrey Glassman Injury Lawyers, our experienced legal team works tirelessly to ensure those who are entitled to benefits have everything necessary to prove it.

 Each case is unique, but it is almost always in a person’s best interest to hire a disability benefits lawyer when pursuing these claims.
 To be clear: There is nothing in the law that requires claimants to obtain legal help.
 This is true whether a person is filing an application or appealing a denial.